Bastille (band): Bad Blood and All This Bad Blood (2012–2014)

-On 9 October 2013 Bastille released a new single, "Of the Night", a mash-up of the songs "The Rhythm of the Night" by Corona and "Rhythm Is a Dancer" by Snap!.
+On 9 October 2013, Bastille released a new single, "Of the Night", a mash-up of the songs "The Rhythm of the Night" by Corona and "Rhythm Is a Dancer" by Snap!.
 The single debuted at number two on UK Singles Chart.
 The song was promoting All This Bad Blood, a reissue of the band's debut album, released on 25 November 2013.
-In January 2014 Will Farquarson said in an interview with Billboard magazine that the band had already started to work on its second album in between tour dates.
+In January 2014, Will Farquarson said in an interview with Billboard magazine that the band had already started to work on its second album in between tour dates.
 The band performed on Saturday Night Live on 25 January 2014.
 On 4 February 2014 Bastille won the BRIT Award for Best Breakthrough Act and performed a remixed version of "Pompeii" with Rudimental and their song "Waiting All Night" at the ceremony.
 Two hours after their appearance, sales of Bad Blood were up by 132% to give them a second week at number one in the UK album chart and "Pompeii" had climbed 29 places in the singles.
-On 1 April 2014 the Official Charts Company announced that Bad Blood was the biggest selling digital album of 2013, and Number 11 in the over-all Official Artist Albums Top 40 of 2013.
+On 1 April 2014, the Official Charts Company announced that Bad Blood was the biggest selling digital album of 2013, and Number 11 in the over-all Official Artist Albums Top 40 of 2013.
 Also in April 2014, the band performed at the Coachella Valley Music and Arts Festival at the Empire Polo Club in Indio, California.
 On 31 May 2014, the band took part in the Annual KROQ Weenie Roast in Irvine, California, performing among other bands including The Neighbourhood and Fall Out Boy.
 On 13 July 2014, Bastille played at T in the Park.
-In September 2014 they released the last single from Bad Blood, "Oblivion".
+In September 2014, they released the last single from Bad Blood, "Oblivion".
 The Bad Blood Tour finished in 2014.
-They were part of the supergroup Band Aid 30 whose version of "Do They Know It's Christmas?" was released in November and featured other artists such as One Direction and Ed Sheeran.
-All proceeds of the song went towards helping the 2014 Ebola crisis.
-It became the band's first UK #1.